Fennel (Xiao Hui Xiang)

 Botanical Name: Foeniculum vulgare

-With edible leaves, bulbs, seeds, and fruit, this herb has a long culinary and medicinal history.
-Fennel is wildly cultivated and is currently naturalized and growing in many places of the world.
+With edible leaves, bulbs, seeds (fruit), and stalks this herb has a long culinary and medicinal history.
+Fennel is widely cultivated and is currently naturalized and growing in many places around the world.
+It is most commonly used to treat a wide variety of digestive disorders.

-Below is an overview of fennel, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of fennel, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of fennel.

 Western Name: Fennel